gkrizek/ghi/README.md

 _Make sure your `PYTHONPATH` is set to your Ghi project directory._

 I have [provided an example service file](examples/ghi.service.md) to use with systemd to make starting/stopping Ghi easier.
+To use systemd's journal logging you can add the `--systemd` argument in the command line.

 # Configuration